Filed Date: March 18, 1983

 Clearinghouse coding complete

-On July 13, 1988, following a lengthy trial, the district court (Judge Morris E. Lasker) found that violence at the facility by inmates and staff violated the Eighth Amendment.
+On July 13, 1988, following a lengthy trial, the district court (Judge Morris E. Lasker) found that violence at the facility by incarcerated persons and staff violated the Eighth Amendment.
 Fisher v.
 Koehler, 692 F.Supp.
 1519 (S.D.N.Y.
 1988).
-The court found that inadequate conditions in the facility, such as overcrowding, inadequate staff, problems with classification, and inadequate systems for reporting abuse, contributed to an environment where inmates suffered ongoing physical abuse.
+The court found that inadequate conditions in the facility, such as overcrowding, inadequate staff, problems with classification, and inadequate systems for reporting abuse, contributed to an environment where people suffered ongoing physical abuse.
 The court gave the defendants an opportunity to submit a plan to address the violations.
 Both parties submitted proposals and the court approved a decree on July 14, 1989.
 Fisher v.
 Koehler, 718 F.Supp.
 1111 (S.D.N.Y.
 1989).
-The decree included a new system of classification whereby violent or vulnerable inmates were housed separately, addressed overcrowding, and created a new policy regarding the use of force by staff.
-The decree also increased staffing and inmate supervision and provided for monitoring.
+The decree included a new system of classification whereby violent or vulnerable persons were housed separately, addressed overcrowding, and created a new policy regarding the use of force by staff.
+The decree also increased supervision and provided for monitoring.
 Defendants sought approval for a new policy related to reporting uses of force.
 Judge Lasker approved the policy on November 8, 1989.
 Fisher v.
 Koehler, No. 83-2128, 1989 WL 135912 (S.D.N.Y.
 Nov.
 8, 1989).

 On appeal, the United States Court of Appeals for the Second Circuit (per curium) upheld the district court's finding that the conditions in the facility were unconstitutional and held that the district court's remedy was reasonable.
 Fisher v.
 Koehler, 902 F.2d 2 (2d Cir.
 1990).